wannesm/adsphd/README.txt

                                     # the bibliography.
   make bare                         # Create chapterX.pdf containing only the
                                     # chapter text (no TOC, no bibliography).
+  make clean                        # remove pdf's make figurelist                   # Print out the names of all figures that are
+                                      effectively used in ./chapters/chapterX/chapterX.tex

 Other convenient scripts: